-A significant reduction in the amount of reimbursement or pricing for our products in one or more countries may reduce our profitability and adversely affect our financial condition.
+A significant reduction in the amount of reimbursement or pricing for our products in one or more countries may reduce or eliminate our profitability and adversely affect our financial condition.
 Certain countries establish pricing and reimbursement amounts by reference to the price of the same or similar products in other countries.
 Therefore, if coverage or the level of reimbursement is limited in one or more countries, we may be unable to obtain or maintain anticipated pricing or reimbursement in current or new territories.
+In Canada, for example, the Patented Medicine Prices Review Board (PMPRB) issued a decision in an administrative pricing matter that we had excessively priced Soliris in a manner inconsistent with the Canadian pricing rules and guidelines (we filed an application for judicial review of the PMPRB's decision in the Federal Court of Canada, but we are unable to determine the outcome of this review).
 In the U.S., the EU Member States, and elsewhere, there have been, and we expect there will continue to be, efforts to control and reduce healthcare costs.
-In the U.S. for example, the price of drugs has come under intense scrutiny by the U.S. Congress.
+In the U.S. for example, the price of drugs has come under intense scrutiny by the presidential administration and U.S. Congress.
 Third party payers decide which drugs they will pay for and establish reimbursement and co-payment levels.
 Government and other third-party payers are increasingly challenging the prices charged for healthcare products, examining the cost effectiveness of drugs in addition to their safety and efficacy, and limiting or attempting to limit both coverage and the level of reimbursement for prescription drugs.
-See additional discussion below under the heading "Changes in healthcare law and implementing regulations, including those based on recently enacted legislation, as well as changes in healthcare policy and government initiatives that affect coverage and reimbursement of drug products may impact our business in ways that we cannot currently predict and these changes could adversely affect our business and financial condition".
+See additional discussion below under the heading "Changes in healthcare laws and implementing regulations, as well as changes in healthcare policy, may affect coverage and reimbursement of our products in ways that we cannot currently predict and these changes could adversely affect our business and financial condition.".